duplicity

 --backend-retry-delay number

-Specifies the number of seconds that duplicity waits after an error has occured before attempting to repeat the operation.
+Specifies the number of seconds that duplicity waits after an error has occurred before attempting to repeat the operation.

 --cf-backend backend